dontworryjohn/aws-bootcamp-cruddur-2023/journal/week6.md

 As a validation method, select "DNS validation - raccomended" and as key algorithm select RSA 2048.
 Once you have created the certificate request, go to the certificate request and click on create records in route 53.

-Note: it takes about a few min to have the status changed from "pending validation" to "issued"
+Note: it takes about a few min to have the status changed from "pending validation" to "issued". but sometimes it could take more than that

+Once you have the certification, is time to do some modification on route53 alb and task definition and eventually then repush the images for the backend and frontend

+from the hosted zone created before, create 2 new records.

+on for example the domain.co.uk and select as a record type "CNAME - routes traffic to another domain name and to some aws resource", toggle on alias and select the endpoint and region. for the routing policy select "simple routing"

+do the same thing for the api.domain.co.uk with the same configuration above.

+In this way your domain will talk with the alb dns.

+the configuration will be the following